ToxicFrog/doom-mods/gzap/NOTES.md

 using the NEVERTARGET flag or immediately self-destructing or both to minimize interference).
 But that's a bigger project.

-For maps, we can look at the Intuition power in GB to see how it works.
+or maps, we can look at the Intuition power in GB to see how it works.
 There's also the am_ family of cvars which let us display secrets, keys, etc if we want.

 Monitor program is probably going to be written in Clojure, using the Java